toml-lang/toml/README.md

 -----

 A float consists of an integer part (which may be prefixed with a plus or minus sign) followed by a fractional part and/or an exponent part.
+If both a fractional part and exponent part are present, the fractional part must precede the exponent part.

 ```toml
 # fractional